Adaptive estimating function inference for non-stationary determinantal point processes: Asymptotic results for determinantal point processes

 \begin{enumerate}[label=(W),ref=W] \item $\exists\epsilon>0~\mbox{s.t.}$~$|\partial W_n\oplus(R+\epsilon)|=o(|W_n|)$, where $\partial$ in this context denotes the boundary of a set, $R$ is defined in \eqref{ass_f_tau}, and $|W_n|\to\infty$, as $n\to\infty$. \end{enumerate}

 Let us briefly comment on these assumptions. \eqref{Ass:regDPP} is a standard regularity assumption.
 Condition \eqref{Ass:Kernel} is not restrictive since all standard parametric kernel families satisfy $\sup_{\|u-v\|>r}K_{\theta}(u,v) = O(r^{-(d+1)/2})$, including the most repulsive stationary DPP \citep[see][]{Lavancier15,Biscio16}.
 Condition \eqref{Ass:VarControl} ensures that the asymptotic variance in the central limit theorem below is not degenerated.
-Finally, Assumption \eqref{Ass:ShapeWindow} makes specific the fact that $W_n$ is not too irregularly shaped and tends to infinity in all directions.
+Finally, Assumption \eqref{Ass:ShapeWindow} makes specific the fact that $W_n$ is not too irregularly shaped and is not bounded in any direction.
 It is for instance fulfilled if $W_n$ is a Cartesian product of $d$ intervals whose lengths tends to infinity.